 Repeat the process once or twice a month or when your board looks dry and discolored.
 Once the bamboo is really saturated with the oil, you’ll need to condition it less frequently.

 Hang or store your bamboo cutting board in a dry and cool place where the air can circulate around it.
 To keep the board away from extreme heat, don’t place it next to the stove or in other hot areas.
 Don’t place the pans removed from the stove and other hot items on top of the board.
 To minimize the risk of bending, store your clean and dry cutting board horizontally.
-To prevent mold growth, do not put it in the basement or other areas with high humidity.
+To prevent mold growth, do not put it in the basement or other areas in the house with high humidity.